 My First Blog Post

-Welcome to Writ in Light — a long overdue project born from an unexpected realization:
+This is a long overdue project born from an unexpected realization:

 As I’ve grown older, I’ve noticed that my perception of colour has faded.

-The saturation of life — once so vivid in childhood memories — has dimmed into something quieter.
+The saturation of life, once so vivid in childhood memories, has dimmed into something quieter.
 Colour, once bold and present, now lingers only faintly behind the mental clutter of deadlines, notifications, and logical flows.

 But with my recent shift into product, a door opened.